WHAT WE DO

 What geographic area is served by the Foundation?

-In general, the boundaries of the Highland Community School District No. 5, plus Marine and St. Jacob townships, represent the area served by the Foundation.
+In general, the boundaries of the Highland Community School District #5, plus Marine Township, St. Jacob Township, Village of St. Rose, and St. Rose Township represent the area served by the Foundation.

 What makes the Foundation unique among area organizations?

 The Highland Area Community Foundation functions differently from all other not-for-profit agencies in the area.
 It is inclusive in addressing all the charitable needs of the area.
-The Foundation holds gifts in perpetuity and disperses the income - preserving the capital and building an endowment to benefit the greater Highland area for generations to come.
+The Foundation holds gifts in perpetuity and disperses the income – preserving the capital and building an endowment to benefit the Foundation’s service area for generations to come.